avianarios/codigo_DWEC/unidad 5/4.-BOM/readme.md

 ## Related Events

-When data in `localStorage` is modified, a `storage` event is triggered in other windows or tabs of the same origin.
-This is useful for synchronizing data across tabs.
+When data is modified in `localStorage`, a `storage` event is fired in other windows or tabs of the same source.
+This is useful for synchronising data between tabs.
 ```javascript
 window.addEventListener("storage", (event) => {
     console.log("Change in localStorage:", event.key, event.newValue);